Episode #354 (Originally aired 5/15/15)

 They like it.

-I don't know how too far that is because even in in every industry in the industry of Islamic extremism there are women who like to cover themselves from head to toe and who like to curtail to this ideology of extremism but if
+I don't know how too far that is because even in every industry, in the industry of Islamic extremism, there are women who like to cover themselves from head to toe and who like to cotton to this ideology of extremism.

 Right, okay.